chaos-genius/chaos_genius/README.md

 Visit [http://localhost:8080](http://localhost:8080/)

-Follow this [quick start guide](https://docs.chaosgenius.io/docs/Quick_Start/prereqs) for more details including how to connect a data source, define your first KPI and configure anomaly detection.
+Follow this [Quick Start guide](https://docs.chaosgenius.io/docs/Quick_Start/prereqs) for more details including how to connect a data source, define your first KPI and configure anomaly detection.

 ## 🧰 Key Features